-Our six national charities are selected by our employees every two years.
-Our partners for 2018/19 are: Alzheimer’s Society, Cancer Research UK, Dogs Trust, Macmillan Cancer Support, Mind and Shelter.
+We have a number of programmes to help our customers and employees donate to charity.
+Our nominated charities for 2020/21 are: Alzheimer’s Society, Cancer Research UK, Dogs Trust, Macmillan Cancer Support, Mind and Shelter.